Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 After a while, a message like this should appear in the console - '✓ Authentication complete.'.

-10. Cloning a repository with a project from GitHub to a VM.
+10. Cloning a project repository from GitHub to VM.

 Enter the command and replace the sample text with your GitHub login: